University of Maine: Academics

-The University of Maine offers more than 90 undergraduate major programs organized in five colleges: the College of Education and Human Development; the College of Engineering; the Honors College; the College of Liberal Arts and Sciences; and the College of Natural Sciences, Forestry and Agriculture.
+The University of Maine offers more than 90 undergraduate major programs organized in five colleges: the College of Education and Human Development; the College of Engineering; the Honors College; the College of Liberal Arts and Sciences; and the College of Earth, Life, and Health Sciences.
 UMaine also is home to one of the nation's oldest honors programs, now called the Honors College.
 The Honors College offers academically qualified students an opportunity for intensive, interdisciplinary study.
 Students are invited to become part of the Honors College during the admissions review process.
 UMaine also offers a wide array of graduate programs, including more than seventy master's degree programs and thirty doctorate programs.

 The University of Maine is one of only a handful of institutions to offer a combined developmental/clinical PhD to students accepted into their clinical psychology PhD program, as well as advanced degrees with distinct concentrations in developmental psychology, social psychology, cognitive psychology, and behavioral neuroscience.
-The University of Maine has a strong commitment to developing the next generation of neuroscience researchers and educators, thus along with offering a PhD in psychological science with a concentration in behavioral neuroscience, they also offer a neuroscience concentration for PhD students studying biomedical science.
+Along with offering a PhD in psychological science with a concentration in behavioral neuroscience, they also offer a neuroscience concentration for PhD students studying biomedical science.

 It is the only institution in Maine ranked as a national university in the U.S. News & World Report annual rankings.
 U.S. News categorizes UMaine as an institution that offers "a full range of undergraduate majors, master's, and doctoral degrees."

 UMaine is one of only four institutions in Maine (along with Bowdoin, Bates, and Colby) accredited to award membership into the Phi Beta Kappa honor society.

 The university is also the birthplace of the Phi Kappa Phi honor society, recognizing high academic achievement across all disciplines.

 The Raymond H. Fogler Library is the largest in Maine and serves as one of its intellectual hubs, attracting scholars, professors, and researchers from around the state.
 A collection of rare and ancient manuscripts, as well as about two million government publications, augment the university's collection.
 The Special Collections Unit includes the Stephen King (author and UMaine alumnus) papers, which attract researchers from across the globe.

 UMaine hosts the Intensive English Institute, an English as a second language program designed to help students develop their English language skills for success in school, business, and social communication.
 Due to budget cuts during the COVID-19 pandemic, the IEI was discontinued as of May 31, 2020.